 Final thoughts on Navajo first laugh ceremony

 The first laugh ceremony is very special in my family.
-When a Navajo baby is born and laughs for the first time, it is a cause for celebration.
+When a Navajo baby is born and laughs for the first time, it is a cause for true celebration.

 In becoming a mother, I’m truly grateful that I get to be a part of these moments in my daughter’s life and pass these traditions down for generations to come.